Book Printing Tips: A Guide for Authors and Creators

 Bleed

 Bleed is a terms that is specific to print production.
 Web designers never have to think about bleed as pixels can be perfectly arranged and perfectly rearranged.
 Unfortunately, for the book maker physical reality always likes to be off by 0-1 mm.
-This can be due to all sorts of factors; paper has expanded due to the heat, a supplier cut the paper long by 1mm, the trees that year had shorter fibers than usual.
+This can be due to all sorts of factors; paper has expanded due to the heat, a supplier cut the paper long by 1mm, the trees that year had shorter fibers than usual, the list goes on.

 —